bulletmark/edir/README.md

     names directly, not their contents.
 I.e. this is like `ls -d mydir` compared to `ls mydir`.

+11. `edir` adds a `-g/--git` option to use `git mv` instead of `mv` and `git rm` instead of `rm` when working in a [Git](https://git-scm.com/) repository.
+See the description in the section below about this and other git options.

-11. `edir` shows a message "No files or directories" if there is nothing to edit, rather than opening an empty file to edit.
+12. `edir` shows a message "No files or directories" if there is nothing to edit, rather than opening an empty file to edit.

-12. `edir` filters out any duplicate paths you may inadvertently specify on it's command line.
+13. `edir` filters out any duplicate paths you may inadvertently specify on it's command line.

-13. `edir` always invokes a consistent duplicate renaming scheme.
+14. `edir` always invokes a consistent duplicate renaming scheme.
 E.g. if you rename `b`, `c`, `d` all to the same pre-existing name `a` then `edir` will rename `b` to `a~`, `c` to `a~1`, `d` to `a~2`.
     Depending on order of operations, `vidir` is not always consistent